 The area was originally home to Marton Hall, the residence of Henry Bolckow, which was built in 1858.

-Central Lodge was built in the 1800s by Henry Bolckow, Middlesbrough's first MP and mayor, on his estate, which later became Stewart Park.
-It was made up of many rooms including a coach house and stables, a laundry and drying room, a dairy and lodgings for the estate workers.
-Askham Bryan College has completely refurbished the building to provide land-based education, such as equine and animal husbandry.
-Educations packs, information booklets, and blog is available to view on the abcstewartpark website.
+Central Lodge was also part of Bolckow's estate.
+It was made up of many rooms, including a coach house and stables, a laundry and drying room, a dairy, and lodgings for the estate workers.
+Askham Bryan College now uses the refurbished building to provide land-based education, like equine and animal husbandry.

 Memorial trees and benches

-We no longer offer this service at Stewart Park.
+We no longer offer memorial trees or benches at Stewart Park.
 Memorial trees can still be planted at Albert Park.
 Please contact them for pricing and availability by calling 01642 819808.